SergioSierraJr/PwshConfig/README.md

 a certain function requires notepad to be installed.

 # Features
-* Automatic update of PATH variable
-* np function - Edit and create files with notepad
 * rm functin - Remove files and directories \
 More features are soon to come.